Welcome to the Maverick Family!

 - Scott Hall

-Apply for Federal Financial Aid by completing the FAFSA (www.fafsa.gov).
+Apply for Federal Financial Aid by completing the FAFSA.
 The priority deadline is April 1 for consideration for all sources of funds.
-More information is available at http://financialaid.unomaha.edu.
-After a student has completed the FAFSA, all pertinent correspondence will occur through mavlink.
-Check mavlink [https://mavlink.unomaha.edu] frequently for ongoing important messages regarding your financial aid award status.
+More information is available from the Office of Financial Support and Scholarships.
+After a student has completed the FAFSA, all pertinent correspondence will occur through MavLINK.
+Check MavLINK frequently for ongoing important messages regarding your financial aid award status.

-Shortly following admission, First Year and Transfer students receive information from the Testing Center about English, Math, Chemistry, French and Spanish placement tests.
+Shortly following admission, First Year and Transfer students receive information from the Testing Center about English, Math, Chemistry, French and Spanish placement exams.

 - Math placement is determined by your ACT math subscore or results on the Compass Math Test.
-Please see http://testingcenter.unomaha.edu/exams.php for more information.
+Not sure if you need to take a placement exam?

 - Students with transfer credit may have already satisfied their testing requirements and should check with an Academic advisor concerning the need to take placement exams.

-- First-Year students are required to attend New Student Orientation.
-You will meet with your academic advisor and register for your first-semester of classes via mavlink.
-Please bring your NU ID and password with you to Orientation
+- First-Year students are required to attend Orientation.
+You will meet with your academic advisor and register for your first semester of classes via MavLINK.
+It's important that you remember to bring your NU ID and password with you.

-- Transfer students are required to attend New Student Orientation.
-After you have scheduled your Orientation, you should make an appointment with an academic advisor by calling your UNO academic college.
-Schedule your advising appointment for a time/date as soon after your Orientation session as possible.
-For example, if you attend a morning Orientation session, we recommend you schedule your advising appointment for that afternoon.
-If you are transferring credits, please bring unofficial copies of transcripts from your previous institutions.
+- Transfer students are also required to attend a Transfer Student Orientation.
+After you have scheduled your Orientation, you should make an appointment with an academic advisor from the academic program you were admitted.
+Advising should be scheduled following orientation attendance.
+Bring unofficial copies of transcripts from your previous institutions.

-Fall Orientation signup begins in March for sessions held May through August.
-Space is limited and sessions fill up quickly, so sign up soon.
+Orienation sessions fill up quickly and space is limited.
 Students are recommended to attend Orientation as early as possible to get the best selection of classes and times.
+New Student and Family Programs has additional family resources.

 As you prepare, here are some resources we thought would be helpful for you.